cyrilletuzi/angular-async-local-storage/README.md

-# Async local storage for Angular 2
+# Async local storage for Angular

-Efficient local storage module for Angular 2 : simple API based on native localStorage API, but internally stored via the asynchronous IndexedDB API for performance, and wrapped in RxJS observables to be homogeneous with other Angular 2 asynchronous modules.
+Efficient local storage module for Angular : simple API based on native localStorage API, but internally stored via the asynchronous IndexedDB API for performance, and wrapped in RxJS observables to be homogeneous with other Angular asynchronous modules.

+*Previously named angular2-async-local-storage.*

 ## Why this module ?

-For now, Angular 2 does not provide a local storage module, and almost every app needs some local storage.
+For now, Angular does not provide a local storage module, and almost every app needs some local storage.
 There is 2 native JavaScript APIs available :
 - [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Storage/LocalStorage)
 - [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)